Scam Victim Alliance

 Sylvia Chou is a registered tax agent and CPA who was accused by her banks of being a scammer while trying to uncover how she’d been deceived by a sophisticated investment scam.

-investment fraudsters stole more than $2.6 million from sylvia
+investment fraudsters stole more than $2.6 million from TREASURER sylvia CHOU

 It began with a Facebook ad and descended into a complex fraud that two Australian banks are still pursuing Sylvia in court over.
 ASIC banned the investment company from operating in Australia six months after Sylvia’s first transfer - but it was too late to protect her.
 The Australian company who took her payments has shut down and re-opened a new entity that is currently registered with AUSTRAC and has payment apps.